huggingface/transformers/docs/source/en/hf_quantizer.md

 -->

-# Build a new `HFQuantizer` class to add quantization support for a new quantization method.
+# Build a new `HfQuantizer` class to add quantization support for a new quantization method.

 Through this document, you will learn how to work on a transformers integration of a new quantization method.
-Note that currently the `HFQuantizer` is not meant to be used for any PyTorch module, but you should rather see it as an internal utility class that is used in the core modeling code to easily quantize transformers models with different SoTA approaches (e.g. QLoRA, GPTQ, LLM.int8, AWQ, ...).
+Note that currently the `HfQuantizer` is not meant to be used for any PyTorch module, but you should rather see it as an internal utility class that is used in the core modeling code to easily quantize transformers models with different SoTA approaches (e.g. QLoRA, GPTQ, LLM.int8, AWQ, ...).

 ## Pre-requisities